peroni70/peroni70.github.io/_pages/cv.md

 Languages + Skills
 ======
-_Currently_, my primary language for development is Python, and my secondary language is Go.
+My primary language for development is __Python__, but I also have some professional experience with Go.
 I also have experience with functional programming in OCaml (not professionally) and greatly enjoy working with this paradigm.

 * __Python__
-  * Experienced with data science, statistics, and machine learning libraries
+  * Experienced using and developing data science, statistics, and machine learning libraries
   * Develop APIs with Django/Flask
   * Data Engineering with Airflow + Dask
 * __Go__